-Peers or Training Officers could provide the trainees with feedback on these interactions, which the trainees could use as evidence.
+Peers or training officers can provide trainees with feedback on interactions, which the trainees can use as evidence.
 In some cases, the trainee might seek feedback from the patient.

 - Seek and use feedback from a patient about the trainee’s involvement in the patient’s care.

 - Use witness statements and observations made by peers and training officers about the trainee’s interaction with patients.

 - Use video to film themselves working with patients to demonstrate the way in which they interact with patients.
 Additionally, Training Officers could then evaluate the interaction by giving feedback.
 Doing this over time should hopefully show improvement and progress.

 - Produce or update a patient information leaflet and use this as evidence.